 March 24, 2021

-Pearls are evaluated based on seven value factors, which include size, shape, color, luster, surface, nacre quality, and matching.
+Pearls are evaluated based on seven value factors, which include size, shape, colour, lustre, surface, nacre quality and matching.
 Manufacturers often increase the perceived value of low-quality pearls by improving the appearance of one or more of these factors.
-In this study, the Bangkok laboratory examined five low-quality bead cultured pearls sourced directly from a local pearl factory and characterized their features before and after processing.
-Real-time microradiography (RTX), energy dispersive X-ray fluorescence (EDXRF), and Raman spectroscopy were utilized to check potential differences in nacre thicknesses, fluorescence reactions, and chemical and mineral compositions.
+In this study, the Bangkok laboratory examined five low-quality bead cultured pearls sourced directly from a local pearl factory and characterised their features before and after processing.
+Real-time microradiography (RTX), energy dispersive X-ray fluorescence (EDXRF) and Raman spectroscopy were utilised to check potential differences in nacre thicknesses, fluorescence reactions, and chemical and mineral compositions.

-Nanthaporn Nilpetploy is a senior staff gemologist, Kwanreun Lawanwong and Promlikit Kessrapong are analytics technicians, and Areeya Manustrong is a staff gemologist, in the pearl department at GIA in Bangkok.
+Nanthaporn Nilpetploy is a senior staff gemmologist, Kwanreun Lawanwong and Promlikit Kessrapong are analytics technicians, and Areeya Manustrong is a staff gemmologist in the pearl department at GIA in Bangkok.
 Nicholas Sturman is a consultant to GIA based in Bangkok.